 Transcatheter aortic valve replacement (TAVR)

-Doctors may perform a less invasive procedure called transcatheter aortic valve replacement (TAVR) to replace a narrowed aortic valve.
-TAVR may be an option for people who are considered to be at increased risk of complications from surgical aortic valve replacement.
+Aortic valve replacement typically requires open-heart surgery, which involves a cut (incision) in the chest.
+Sometimes, surgeons can use a minimally invasive procedure called transcatheter aortic valve replacement (TAVR) to replace a narrowed aortic valve with a biological tissue valve.
+TAVR uses smaller incisions than those used in open-heart surgery.
+TAVR may be an option for people at increased risk of heart valve surgery complications.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.